 “My robot is named Julius.
 He has muscles and he’s tough,” Toya added.
 “Julius don’t let nobody in our apartment.
 He locks the door and if anybody try to get in, he punches them in the face.
 He don’t like my mama’s boyfriends and he makes them go home at night.
 And my robot tells her boyfriends that they best not put a hand on me or it will be the last day they touched anybody.
 Julius promised me he would saw their hands off if they hurt me.”

-Jelanor rarely spoke out in class, but the intensity of her gaze reflected hungry absorption of every word.
+Jelanor rarely spoke out in class.
 She cautiously raised her hand.

 “Everybody likes my robot in my family because she make everybody feel special,” softly explained Jelanor.
 “Nobody fights or argues when my robot is in the room.
 They respect her and they treat each other nice.
 Nobody gets hit.
 Nobody points a weapon at nobody else.
 My robot is sweet and very pretty.
 She talk in a soft voice and don’t yell.
 My robot is my best friend.
 I feel safe when I stand by my robot.
 When I go to bed at night, I hear shouting and gunshots.
 But my robot say, ‘Stop that and you all behave.’
 She turns a light on outside my room when I go to bed at night.
 She stays awake until I go to sleep.”